Zyjinn/Godot-Build-And-Publish/readme.md

 Firstly, you will need to navigate to the config.bat file, and input the appropriate filepaths for each parameter

 This is important, or the script will not run!

+## Configure your Godot Builds

+Important!
+Ensure your godot export templates are configured in your project, and note them in your config.bat file appropriately!

 # Running the script